Celebrate Independence Day with these FREE July 4th printable activities & glow in the dark sensory bottles!

 These are awesome to look at and play with PLUS they have a special secret hidden inside.

-And because the kids have to wait a little for the secret, we're also include some FREE Printable 4th of July activities & games (to make the waiting a little more bareable ;)
+Since kids will have to wait a little for the secret, we're also include some FREE Printable 4th of July activities & games (to make the waiting a little more bareable ;)

 How to make Glow in the Dark Sensory Bottles

 Here's what you'll need to create these bottles along with affiliate links to items for more information: